 Paths

 The paths along the Annapurna trail are generally in good condition.
-In some places you actually trek along jeep track, as in recent years the Nepalese Government has been enhancing infrastructure in the area to make it more accessible.
+In some places, you actually trek along a jeep track, as in recent years the Nepalese Government has been enhancing infrastructure in the area to make it more accessible.

 Overall, however, the paths are a bit gentler on the AC than they are on the EBC trek.

-Both the AC and EBC trails include footbridges of various sizes and design
+Both the AC and EBC trails include footbridges of various sizes and designs

 Elevation reached